 There are four main dining rooms on the Sapphire Princess, each with its own theme.
-The Santa Fe has a southwestern décor, the Vivaldi a more opulent feel, the Pacific Moon has a decidedly Asian flair and the Savoy has a sophisticated look.
-Each has the same menu with one exception that gives a wave at the décor, such as a specialty Asian dish in the Pacific Moon.
+The Santa Fe has a southwestern décor, the Vivaldi a more opulent feel, the Pacific Moon has a decidedly Asian flair, and the Savoy has a sophisticated look.
+Each has the same menu with one exception that gives a wave at the décor, such as an Asian specialty dish in the Pacific Moon.
 Traditional dining with seating at 6:30 or 8:30 is available, as well as anytime dining.
 We choose anytime dining at a table for two.
-We arrived usually between 7:30 p.m. and 8:00 p.m. and never had to wait for a table.
-There are 2 specialty dining rooms, Sterling Steak House, serving steak and one Italian restaurant, Sabatini's with an extra charge to eat there.
+We usually arrived between 7:30 p.m. and 8:00 p.m. and never had to wait for a table.
+There are two specialty dining rooms, Sterling Steak House, serving steak and one Italian restaurant, Sabatini's with an extra charge to eat there.
 Because the food in the other restaurants was so good, we chose not to pay extra money to dine in these restaurants.

 Each day at 3:30 there is an afternoon tea served in one of the dining rooms.
 Coffee is available as well as tea, and small sandwiches and delicious sweet treats are served.
 My favorite treat was the scones with fresh whipped cream, which is also available in the Horizon Food Court at the same time each afternoon.